pascalito007/ynov-resources/2024/b3/devops/README.md

 # Tasks

 1. Containerize the application.
 The image that you will build must be named <ynov-Your-Team-First-Names>
+1. complete the Dockerfile with the TODO
-2. Publish the custom image to your own dockerhub account
+1. Publish the custom image to your own dockerhub account
-3. Create 3 virtual machines with ubuntu server.
+1. Create 3 virtual machines with ubuntu server.

    - The first virtual machine will be named `gitlab-instance`
    - The second virtual machine will be named `gitlab-runner`